sericson0/TigerTango/README.md

 ### Layout

 ![alt text](<docs/TangoTiger Breakdown.png>)

+(Note that some of the layout look has changed in the development version, but the functionality is the same.)

 TangoTiger is separated into 6 main components.
 1. **Browser** Set up playlists and can search for songs in your library.